 Mr. Bolton is a chartered accountant and a graduate of the University of Alberta (BA Economics).
 Mr. Bolton was managing partner of Coopers & Lybrand Canada from 1984 to 1990 and its Chairman and CEO from 1991 to 1998.
-He is presently Chairman of Epcor Utilities Inc., Lead Director of Matrikon Inc. and a director of the Toronto Dominion Bank, Canadian National Railway Company, Westjet Airlines Ltd. and Capital Power Corporation.
+He is presently Chairman of EPCOR Utilities Inc. and a director of The Toronto Dominion Bank, Canadian National Railway Company, Westjet Airlines Ltd. and Capital Power Corporation.